22 Early Spring Perennial Flowers (Vibrant Bloomers)

 Cut Flower: No

 Dogwood trees are beautiful spring bloomers that flower in an impressive display of vibrant color.
-Though pink dogwoods are very popular, they also come in white and more rarely, yellow.
+Though pink dogwoods are very popular, they also come in white and yellow.

 The star-shaped flowers last for weeks.
-If you are looking for a small tree that blooms beautifully and adds gorgeous foliage to your garden, consider the dogwood tree.
+If you are looking for a small tree that blooms beautifully and adds gorgeous foliage to your garden, consider the dogwood.

 Dogwood thrive in morning sun or dappled afternoon light.
 In their natural habitat, they typically grow beneath taller foliage.